IBM/SalesEnablement-L3-watsonx-AssistantForZ/docs/index.md

 This course is not intended to serve as an in-depth study of {{offering.name}}, watsonx, or IBM Z; rather the focus is on learning how to perform a client demonstration of {{offering.name}}.

 ## Obtaining the {{badge.name}} badge
 **Business Partner technical sellers** must pass a short quiz upon completing the course.
 The quiz consists of multiple-choice questions, with four possible responses (and only one correct answer) for each question.
-The questions do not test your understanding of {{offering.name}}, rather the questions validate your use of the provided demonstration environment. **Hint: When taking the quiz, keep the demonstration guide open and the associated IBM Technology Zone (ITZ) environment active.**
+The questions do not test your understanding of {{offering.name}}, rather the questions validate your use of the provided demonstration environment.

 **IBM technical sellers** must develop and record a Stand and Deliver presentation.
 This video is intended to simulate your delivery of a “live” demo in front of a client.
 IBMers have the flexibility to define a hypothetical client, the challenges the client has, and the goals they aspire to achieve.
 The recording must be a demonstration that pitches the value of the solution by using the environments and techniques that are described in the demonstration guide.
-Specific criteria that must be demonstrated as part of the Stand and Deliver recordings are provided within the documentation that accompanies the Level 3 course in Your Learning. **Hint: When creating your Stand and Deliver, keep the demonstration guide and the associated ITZ environment active.**
+Specific criteria that must be demonstrated as part of the Stand and Deliver recordings are provided within the documentation that accompanies the Level 3 course in Your Learning.

+???
+Hint "Keep the demonstration guide and ITZ environment active"

+    Business Partners, keep the demonstration guide and ITZ environment active while you take the quiz.

+    IBM technical sellers, keep the demonstration guide and ITZ environment active until you complete your Stand and Deliver.

 ## Support
 Think something is down?
 Check the applicable status pages for any known issues like a site or service not available: